tombh/streaming/JOURNAL.md

     * Best solution: look into OBS overlay

 # Journal
+📆 **December 13th**
+Had another cool idea for using LSP in the email app.
+Use diagnostics to show new emails.

+But first wanna see if I can get LSP progress working.

+LEFT OFF: `WorkDoneProgress.__init__()`: trying to know if a config has a `progress` field

 📆 **December 7th**
 Mostly just worked on getting error feedback working.
 LSP progress support next time
 * [x] Test for at least one CLI tool error